-In a community with rising personal income, limited space, and ability to handle household chores, laundry business presents an opportunity.
-Such a business model has been proven to be a moneymaker, allowing franchisees to grow to help upstart investors get their feet wet.
+In a community with rising personal income, limited space and ability to handle household chores, laundry business can be a thriving opportunity to address apparent need within the aforementioned community charactristics.
+More than just a fad, such business model has been proven to be a money maker, allowing franchises to proliferate to help upstart investors get their feet wet.

 Before you can decide what type of service to offer, machines to use and pricing models, you have to understand your target customers:

 - Office workers who have no spare time to do their laundry

 - Condo residents who don’t have enough space to hang their laundry

 - Students in the dorm who have no laundry facilities at home